 Early Warning Service attempts to provide banks and credit unions with risk assessment tools.
 But like with all data collection efforts, not everything is done correctly.

 Computers may be great, but they don’t always tell the full story.
-Instead of assuming that you can never qualify for a bank account, stay on top of your EWS report.
+So instead of assuming that you can never qualify for a bank account, stay on top of your EWS report.

 You may be surprised to learn that your banking history isn’t actually represented accurately.
 If that’s the case, it’s your right and responsibility to get it fixed.
-While results are never guaranteed, you need to know what personal and financial information about you is being collected and distributed.
+Results are never guaranteed, but it’s important to understand how your personal and financial information is being collected and distributed.